sethgonzales/humble_hectare/README.md

 - I have watering and fertilizing data formatted into tables.
 I am not 100% happy with how these look, so I will need to keep thinking about the best way to go about displaying the data.
 - ALSO it would be SICK if I could take the water and fertilize schedule and put it into a calendar, so that these values and dates can be seen.
 I would be REALLY happy about that!
 - Going forward, I still need to finish the UD of CRUD for Varietals.
 I got a bit stuck on UI today, so that got put on the back burner.

+### 4/4/24

+- Today I finished full CRUD on varietals!
+- Ran into some issues with some of my functions...
+Delete and post gave me a bit of a hard time.
+But ultimately I feel really good about the progress I have made.
+- Next time I want to think more about events and creating logs for the farm.
+I need to clarify differences between the two in my head again.
+I have it laid out on Miro, so that will be a big help!